-• create greater awareness of our products and brand name;

-- determine the appropriate creative message and media mix for future advertising expenditures; - · effectively manage advertising costs, including creative and media, to maintain acceptable costs per inquiry, costs per order and operating margins; and - · convert inquiries into actual orders.
+- create greater awareness of our products and brand name; - determine the appropriate creative message and media mix for future advertising expenditures; - · effectively manage advertising costs, including creative and media, to maintain acceptable costs per inquiry, costs per order and operating margins; and - · convert inquiries into actual orders.

-Our advertising expenditures may not result in increased sales or generate sufficient levels of product and brand name awareness and we may not be able to manage such advertising expenditures on a cost effective basis.
+No assurance can be given that our advertising expenditures will result in increased sales or will generate sufficient levels of product and brand name awareness or that we will be able to manage such advertising expenditures on a cost effective basis.